cosmiconfig/cosmiconfig/README.md

 explorer.load(null, 'load/this/file.json');
 ```

-If you provide `searchPath`, cosmiconfig will start its search at `searchPath` and continue to search up the file tree, as documented above.
+If you provide `searchPath`, cosmiconfig will start its search at `searchPath` and continue to search up the directory tree, as documented above.

 If you provide `configPath` (i.e. you already know where the configuration is that you want to load), cosmiconfig will try to read and parse that file.